magnoborgo/syntheyes_utils/Align_Pivot/README.md

 ## mb Align Pivot

-Manual pivot alignment by dragging is now a thing from the past With this Syntheyes Sizzle script you can put your mesh pivot point exactly where you want!
+Manual pivot alignment by dragging is now a thing from the past<br>
+With this Syntheyes Sizzle script you can put your mesh pivot point exactly where you want!

 [Demo video](http://www.youtube.com/watch?v=UcNmbZUEoXM&feature=player_embedded)